dmuth/twitter-aws-comprehend/README.md

 Alternatively, a less convoluted way (which does not require restarting Splunk) would be to create a new dashboard, click **Edit**, click **Source**, and paste in the contents of **twitter_activity_sentiment.xml**.

+## Contact

+I had fun writing this, and I hope you had enjoy using this.
+If there are any issues, feel free to file an issue against this project, <a href="http://twitter.com/dmuth">hit me up on Twitter</a>
+<a href="http://facebook.com/dmuth">or Facebook</a>, or drop me a line: **dmuth AT dmuth DOT org**.